 - 17. Have the vehicle chassis completely serviced and lubricated.
 Be sure radiator antifreeze protection level is sufficient for the lowest anticipated temperatures. - 18.
 Wash and wax the coach. - 19.
 Inspect all seams and seals around doors, windows, vents, and any other joints.
 Replace or repair any that are damaged.
 Sealing materials and compounds can be purchased from your dealer.
 Badly damaged weather seals may need to be replaced by your dealer. - 20.
 Close all windows and roof vents.
 Protect all appliance vent openings from contamination by animals or insects (e.g. bird nests, wasp nests, etc.) - 21.
 Lubricate all door hinges and locks. - 22.
 Clean the interior of the coach.
 Dirt and stains are more easily removed when fresh. - 23.
 Remove all foods and items that may cause odors. - 24.
 Clean and defrost the refrigerator.
 Leave the door slightly ajar to allow any odors to dissipate.
 Place an open box of baking soda inside the refrigerator to help absorb odors. - 25.
 Turn the furnace thermostat switch on the bottom of the thermostat to OFF. - 26.
 Turn auxiliary battery (Aux Batt) switch off.
 If your coach does not have an Aux Batt switch, disconnect all chassis and auxiliary battery cables. - 27.
-Fully charge batteries. - 28.
-Batteries must be kept to at least 80% charge to keep from freezing or sulfating.
-We recommend that you connect a battery charger and fully charge batteries at least once a month during long-term storage periods to maintain charge at 80% or greater.
-Turn Aux.
-Batt. switch off to avoid electrical arcing when attaching and detaching charger clamps.
+Fully charge the batteries.
+Batteries must have at least 80% charge to survive freezing temperatures and long periods of non-use.
+We recommend that you connect a battery charger or plug in the shoreline once a month during long-term storage periods to maintain battery charge and to avoid sulfating.
+If connecting a charger directly to batteries, turn the Aux.
+Battery switch off to avoid electrical arcing when attaching and detaching charger clamps. - 28.
+After charging batteries, turn the Aux Battery Switch off to disconnect the batteries and avoid parasitic drain.